Welcome to the SABR Baseball Games Project!

 - Greg Erion: for more information about the project

-- Chip Greene: to submit your draft article
+- Len Levin: to submit a draft article

 Points to Note